booz-allen-hamilton/agile-playbook/plays/1_Deliver.md

 *Try Kanban on only the most disciplined teams and when throughput is paramount*

 Kanban is a framework adopted from industrial engineering.
 Originally it was developed to be mindful of organizational change management which is apparent in the four original principles:

--Start with existing process
+- Start with existing process
--Agree to pursue incremental, evolutionary change -Respect the current process, roles, responsibilities and titles -Leadership at all levels
+- Agree to pursue incremental, evolutionary change
+- Respect the current process, roles, responsibilities and title
+- Leadership at all levels

 In 2010 David Anderson elaborated with four "Open Kanban" practices tailored for software delivery:
 - Visualize the workflow